ethanernst/portfolio-app/README.md

 # portfolio-app

-A React.js project to showcase projects that I am working on
+A WIP React.js project to showcase projects that I am working on

 [View page](https://ee-portfolio-app.netlify.app/)